-Prior to joining Chambers, Zoe was Legal Officer at the Immigration Law Practitioners’ Association where she drafted amendments and conducted advocacy on the parliamentary bill that became the Immigration Act 2016.
-She has trained extensively on the legislation and is co-author of A Guide to the Immigration Act 2016 published by Bloomsbury Professional.
-She previously led advocacy on the rights of survivors of torture in the UK asylum system at Freedom from Torture and was responsible for the organisation’s witness evidence in public law challenges to the Detained Fast Track process, asylum support rates and legal aid restrictions.
-She provided individual representation in asylum and immigration cases in roles at Asylum Aid, Refugee Legal Centre and Hackney Community Law Centre, specialising in cases involving gender-based violence.
+Prior to joining Chambers, Zoe was Legal Officer at the Immigration Law Practitioners’ Association (ILPA), conducting advocacy on the parliamentary bill that became the Immigration Act 2016 and training extensively on the legislation.
+She is co-author of A Guide to the Immigration Act 2016 published by Bloomsbury Professional.
+She previously led advocacy on the rights of survivors of torture in the UK asylum system at Freedom from Torture and provided individual representation in roles at Asylum Aid, Refugee Legal Centre and Hackney Community Law Centre.

-Zoe was a significant contributor to the work of the Anti-Trafficking Legal Project and participated in an OSCE fact-finding mission investigating trafficking risks in Albania.
-Her research at Barnardo’s into the sexual exploitation of young people in London and protecting those at risk is identified as a ‘noteworthy project’ in the UNICEF Handbook on the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography.
+Zoe is joint co-ordinator of the Anti-Trafficking Legal Project (ATLeP) and was part of an OSCE fact-finding mission investigating trafficking risks in Albania.
+Her research at Barnardo’s on protecting young people at risk of exploitation is identified as a ‘noteworthy project’ in the UNICEF Handbook on the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography.